 In January 2010, the Receiver filed 134 lawsuits seeking \$71,096,326.43.
 The lawsuits seek (1) the recovery of false profits from investors; (2) the recovery of distributions from Receivership Entities to Neil and Sharon Moody, Donald and Joyce Rowe, and certain of their affiliated entities; (3) the recovery of other distributions, such as commissions, from other individuals and/or entities; and (4) the recovery of certain charitable contributions made with scheme proceeds.
 The Receiver also continues to pursue malpractice litigation against Holland & Knight and continues to evaluate possible additional litigation.
-Not including the litigation against Holland & Knight, as of July 20, 2011, 48 lawsuits filed by the Receiver remain pending.
+Not including the litigation against Holland & Knight, as of December 13, 2011, 45 lawsuits filed by the Receiver remain pending in one of several forums.

-1. Recovery of False Profits from Investors.
+1. Recovery of "Investment" - Related Transfers from Investors.

 As discussed in Section III.C above, the Receiver has determined that some purported investor accounts received monies in an amount that exceeded their investments.
 These purported profits were false because they were not based on any trading or investment gain, but rather were fruits of a Ponzi scheme that consisted of commingled funds of new and existing investors.
 To date, the Receiver has discovered approximately \$35 million in such "false profits."
 The Receiver spent substantial time identifying recipients of these false profits (the "Profiteers").
-In consultation with the Commission, the Receiver concluded that, in the best interests of the Receivership Entities and the investors as a whole, these inequitable distributions should be recovered and distributed in an equitable manner among claimants holding legitimate and allowed claims (as to be determined by the claims process).
+In consultation with the Commission, the Receiver concluded that, in the best interests of the Receivership Entities and the investors as a whole, these inequitable distributions should be recovered and distributed in an equitable manner among Claimants holding legitimate and allowed claims (as to be determined by the claims process).

-As of April 30, 2011, the Receiver reached settlements with 121 Profiteers for a total sum of \$17,684,817.77.
-The Court has approved all 121 of these settlements.
-During the time covered by this Interim Report, the Receiver settled 15 cases for the total amount of \$2,568,720.25.
-The Receiver's efforts during this period also led to the settlement of eight additional cases as of July 20, 2011, for a further amount of \$1,556,910.26.
-As of July 20, 2011, the Receiver has reached agreements to settle with 129 Profiteers for a total amount of \$19,241,728.03 (plus additional non-cash assets).
+As of November 30, 2011, the Receiver reached settlements with 135 Profiteers for a total sum of \$19,523,449.53 (plus additional non-cash assets).
+The Court has approved all 135 of these settlements.
+During the time covered by this Interim Report, the Receiver settled 14 cases for the total amount of \$1,838,631.76.